 3. Canon RF 100mm f/2.8L Macro IS USM

-Serious macro shooters who want top-notch image sharpness will be more than pleased with the Canon RF 100mm f/2.8L.
-It’s designed for RF-mount mirrorless cameras and its high price point puts it out of reach for most beginners and hobbyists, but you do get what you pay for.
+Serious macro shooters who want top-notch image sharpness will be more than pleased with the RF 100mm f/2.8L, one of Canon’s most recent lens releases and an all-around photography powerhouse.
+It’s designed for RF-mount mirrorless cameras, and its high price point does put it out of reach for most beginners and hobbyists, but you do get what you pay for.

 - Exquisite image quality